 Fiduciary funds are used to account for assets held by the School District in a trustee capacity or as an agent for individuals, private organizations, other governmental units, and/or other funds.
-The School District's fiduciary funds include nonexpendable trust and agency funds.
+The School District's fiduciary funds include expendable, nonexpendable trust and agency funds.
+The expendable trust fund is accounted for in essentially the same manner as governmental funds.
 Nonexpendable trust funds are accounted for in essentially the same manner as proprietary funds.
 Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.

-NOTES TO THE GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2000 (Continued)
+NOTES TO THE GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2001 (Continued)